From the previous chapters, we established a foundation for building a dashboard, answering the questions of:

-However the biggest challenge can be the “How”, as in how do we get the data to build the actual dashboard.
-The three data scenarios you will encounter are:
+However, the biggest challenge in dashboard design can be the “How”, as in how we get the data to build each of the visualizations.

 If you have the data this will be an easy step of the process.
 If the data is messy or it does not exist things will get much more challenging.